PrivoraCore/Privora/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Firo-Qt, make sure that the required packages for Qt development are installed.
+If you want to build Privora-Qt, make sure that the required packages for Qt development are installed.
 To build without GUI pass `--without-gui`.